 Approved by _______________________________, Thesis Director

-example: Dr. John Smith, Associate Professor of Biology
+example: Dr. Jane Smith, Associate Professor of Biology

-The signature of each member of the student’s committee must appear on the signature page.
+(The signature of every member of the student’s committee must appear on the Signature Page.)